OPTIMICe-team/McRadar/README.md

 - This initial release only provides the spectra and KDP, but all the additional radar variable will be implemented soon.

+## Documentation

+The documentation and a usage guide are available at [https://mcradar.readthedocs.io](https://mcradar.readthedocs.io/).